Marco Paoloni

-Marco Paoloni (born 21 February 1984) is an Italian footballer who plays as a goalkeeper; he is currently suspended since his involvement in 2011 Italian football scandal.
+Marco Paoloni (born 21 February 1984) is an Italian former professional footballer who played as a goalkeeper.
+He served a nine-year suspension from football following his involvement in the 2011 Italian football scandal.

 Club career

-Born in Civitavecchia, the Province of Rome, Paoloni started his career at A.S.
-Roma.
+Born in Civitavecchia, the Province of Rome, Paoloni started his career at AS Roma.

 Teramo

 But in summer 2003, he left Roma's Primavera for Serie C1 side Teramo Calcio and played the last 4 matches of the 2003–04 season.
 In the next season, he was the first choice ahead Paolo Mancini until January.

 Ternana

 Paoloni was signed by Serie B side Ternana in co-ownership deal from Teramo in 2005, where he played as Tommaso Berni's backup, along with Lorenzo Bucchi.
 In June 2006, Teramo won the auction to bought back Paoloni 50% registration rights.

 Ascoli

 Paoloni was re-sold to Ascoli from Teramo in another co-ownership deal and signed a 3-year contract on 31 August.
 As part of the deal, Giovanni Amodeo also moved to Teramo in another co-ownership deal for undisclosed fee.
 Paoloni was loaned back to Teramo, where he remained as first choice.